-- A. DEVELOPMENT STANDARDS GENERALLY.
-The development standards listed in this Section apply to standard accessory dwelling units and junior accessory dwelling units, except for those units permitted in accordance with all the configuration, standards, and special procedures outlined in Section 28.86.090, Development Standards for Special Accessory Dwelling Units. - 1.
+- 1. Development Standards Generally.
+The development standards listed in this Section apply to standard accessory dwelling units and junior accessory dwelling units, except for those units permitted in accordance with all the configuration, standards, and special procedures outlined in Subsection L, Development Standards for Special Accessory Dwelling Units. - a.
 The reductions and exceptions to the development standards normally applicable to residential development allowed in this Section are for the express purpose of promoting the development and maintenance of an accessory dwelling unit on the lot.

-If for any reason the accessory dwelling unit is not maintained on the lot in conformance with this Section, the lot shall be brought into compliance with all of the requirements for the residential development, or with the legal nonconforming condition of the lot prior to the development of the accessory dwelling unit, including, but not limited to, the requirements for open yard, setbacks, and covered parking.
+If for any reason the accessory dwelling unit is not maintained on the lot in conformance with this Section, the lot shall be brought into compliance with all of the requirements for the residential development, or with the legal nonconforming condition of the lot prior to the development of the accessory dwelling unit, including, but not limited to, the requirements for open yard, setbacks, and covered parking. - b.
+Except as otherwise specified in this Subsection, projects developed in accordance with this Section shall otherwise comply with the development standards applicable to an attached or detached accessory building for the housing type and the base zone in which the lot is located. - c.
+One primary residential unit shall be designated on a lot on which an accessory dwelling unit or junior accessory dwelling unit is permitted.

-- 2. Except as otherwise specified in this Section, projects developed in accordance with this Chapter shall otherwise comply with the development standards applicable to an attached or detached accessory building for the housing type and base zone in which the lot is located. - 3.
-One primary residential unit shall be designated on a lot on which an accessory dwelling unit or junior accessory dwelling unit is permitted. - 4.
-A maximum 800-square-foot attached or detached standard accessory dwelling unit with four-foot interior setbacks may be constructed in compliance with all other development standards for standard accessory dwelling units, notwithstanding size based on a percentage of the proposed or existing primary dwelling, or limits on lot coverage, floor area ratio, open space, front setback, and minimum lot size. - B. MAXIMUM FLOOR AREA.
-The maximum floor area for a standard accessory dwelling unit and junior accessory dwelling unit is as follows: - 1.
+- d.
+A maximum 800-square-foot attached or detached standard accessory dwelling unit with four-foot interior setbacks may be constructed in compliance with all other development standards for standard accessory dwelling units, notwithstanding size based on a percentage of the proposed or existing primary dwelling, or limits on lot coverage, floor area ratio, open space, front setback, and minimum lot size. - 2.
+Maximum Floor Area.
+The maximum floor area for a standard accessory dwelling unit and junior accessory dwelling unit is as follows: - a.
 Attached Accessory Dwelling Unit.
-An accessory dwelling unit that is attached to, and increasing the size of, the primary residential unit shall not exceed 50% of the living area of the existing primary residential unit. - 2.
+An accessory dwelling unit that is attached to, and increasing the size of, the primary residential unit shall not exceed 50% of the living area of the existing primary residential unit. - b.
 Converted Accessory Dwelling Unit.
-An accessory dwelling unit that is incorporated entirely within an existing primary residential unit, or within an existing accessory building, is not limited in size. - 3.
+An accessory dwelling unit that is incorporated entirely within an existing primary residential unit, or within an existing accessory building, is not limited in size except that it shall not exceed the footprint of the existing structure. - c.
 Detached Accessory Dwelling Unit.
-An accessory dwelling unit that is detached from the primary residential unit and may or may not be attached to another detached accessory building, including detached garages, shall not exceed the following maximum floor area based on lot size and number of bedrooms: - a.
-Lots up to 14,999 square feet: - (1) One-bedroom or studio units: 850 square feet. - (2) Two or more-bedroom units: 1,000 square feet. - b.
-Lots 15,000 square feet or larger: 1,200 square feet.
+An accessory dwelling unit that is detached from the primary residential unit and may or may not be attached to another detached accessory building, including detached garages, shall not exceed the following maximum floor area based on lot size and number of bedrooms: - (1) Lots up to 14,999 square feet and developed with one-bedroom or studio units: 850 square feet. - (2) Lots up to 14,999 square feet and developed with two or more-bedroom units: 1,000 square feet. - (3) Lots 15,000 square feet or larger: 1,200 square feet. - d.
+Junior Accessory Dwelling Unit.
+The maximum floor area of a junior accessory dwelling unit shall be 500 square feet. - 3.
+Building Separation.
+The minimum separation between the primary residential unit and a detached accessory dwelling unit shall be five feet. - 4.
+Open Yard.

-- 4. Junior Accessory Dwelling Unit.
-The maximum floor area of a junior accessory dwelling unit shall not exceed 500 square feet. - C. RELATIONSHIP TO OTHER FLOOR AREA LIMITATIONS.
-The floor area of an accessory dwelling unit or junior accessory dwelling unit is included in any other floor area limitation in this title that is applicable to an attached or detached accessory building for the housing type and in the base zone in which the lot is located. - 1.
-Exception.
-The floor area of a detached accessory dwelling unit shall be excluded from the aggregate maximum floor area allowed for other detached accessory buildings, such as work or storage sheds, pursuant to Section 28.87.160 of this title. - D. BUILDING SEPARATION.
-The minimum separation between the primary residential unit and a detached accessory dwelling unit shall be five feet. - E. OPEN YARD.
 No open yard areas are required for accessory dwelling units or junior accessory dwelling units.
-A new standard accessory dwelling unit may encroach into the required open yard, pursuant to Sections 28.15.060.C and 28.18.060.C of this title, for the existing or proposed primary residential unit on lots developed with single-unit or two-unit residential, provided all other open yard requirements are met, and the following minimum area and dimensions are provided: - 1.
-Minimum Area.
+A new standard accessory dwelling unit may encroach into the open yard required pursuant to Section 30.140.140.C, Open Yards, for the existing or proposed primary residential unit on lots developed with single-unit or two-unit residential, provided all other open yard requirements are met, and the following minimum area and dimensions are provided: